jitpack/jitpack.io/PRIVATE.md

 ## Bitbucket

-To use JitPack with Bitbucket private repositories you need an API key from https://bitbucket.org.
+To use JitPack with Bitbucket private repositories you need to create an [App Password](https://blog.bitbucket.org/2016/06/06/app-passwords-bitbucket-cloud/).
+The only permission that the password requires is **Repositories: read**.

-Create a Team in Bitbucket and generate an API key under the team's [admin page](img/bitbucket-apikey.png).
-Use the API key as JitPack's authentication token.

-In order to Look Up and manage Bitbucket repositories you should add the API key to your JitPack account:
+In order to Look Up and manage Bitbucket repositories you should add the App Password to your JitPack account:

 1. Sign In on https://jitpack.io
 2. Click on your username (https://jitpack.io/w/user.html)
-3. Enter the Api Key
+3. Enter your Bibucket user and App Password

+Your user page also shows your access token that you should use in your build tool (Gradle/Maven/Sbt).

 ## Usage